The days of avoiding the real world are finally over!

 Having completed mine, an advice for those who are currently taking or planning to take postgrad studies is to ASK QUESTIONS.

+The line that distinguishes office from school lies along the opportunity to sound stupid.
 The essence of school is to teach you what your experienced boss doesn't teach you, what you want to and don't know.
 And your classes are the only time when you can sound like a dummy (at your age).
 It will be tough, it will be exhausting, and it will leave you broke.
 But unlike stock market, it's a great investment which you have full control of.

 Postgrad life is a far cry from college life.
 So don't come to class with a college mindset.
 This time around, you shouldn't just aim for the degree, you should be aiming for the learning.
 Don't aim for promotion, aim for knowledge that can make you an indispensable worker.